guerrerocarlos/blog/Medium-meets-github.md

 > This whole website is an editable editor, you can click on text and start typing.

-By changing the URL you can open any file from [github.com](http://github.com)
+By changing the URL you can open any file (specially Markdown or HTML) from [github.com](http://github.com)

 Just replace the [github.com](http://github.com) part of the url with [qinab.com](http://qinab.com)